Qwilr is built on the following three principles:

 (PS: You can read here why this document is about Principles and not "Culture").

-I believe the right way to win in business and in life, is to win by simply being the best.
+We believe the right way to win in business and in life, is to win by simply being the best.
 Irrefutably, the best.

 As this applies to building our business: we will not win our race by having particular media organisations cover us, or by schmoozing the right people or shaking the right hands, or having the cleverest pricing schemes, or releasing 100 new features in a month, or raising the most money.
 All of these things are important, they matter, but to build a large and sustainable business in the long term we can only win by creating something that is undeniably the best, across all dimensions of our business and our company: the best teams, the best product, the best marketing, the best sales, the best customer experience, the best minds at work.